Steven L. Ringler, MD, FACS

 - Scars are a normal outcome of surgery and can generally be concealed by modest clothing.
 The location and pattern of your incisions and the resulting scars will be discussed during your consultation.

 - Post-weight loss contouring is performed under general anesthesia.
-More limited procedures, such as arm-lift may be performed under local anesthesia with sedation.

 - Recovery ranges from several days to several weeks depending on what kind of procedure you have.